 Publications- R.Coleman, R,Stricker (1993) COGWORKS- Cognitive Skills Training Manual

 Dr. Richardson joined The College of St. Scholastica - Main campus, as full time faculty in 2014; special interests include healthcare policy, mental health, and child welfare.

-Marcia provides social work program coordination and student course instruction on the St. Paul –ADEP campus.
+Marcia provides social work Arizona distance site program coordination and student course instruction on the Mesa Community College and Phoenix College campus.
 Marcia graduated from the University of MN- Twin Cities campus with a B.S. in Social Work, with a concentration in child welfare and American Indian studies in 1977 and returned for her M.S.W. in 1980, specializing in children and families, and chemical dependency.
 Marcia has had over thirty years of practice experience with children and families in areas of addictions, mental health, domestic violence and special needs.
 She has been with the C.S.S.
-Social Work Program for the past 14 years, having an interest in international social work practice, immigrants and refugee populations, Native American services, Veteran PTSD, and families of children with special needs.
+Social Work Program for the past 22 years, having an interest in international social work practice, immigrants and refugee populations, Native American services, Veterans, and families of children with special needs.